 The purpose of reconstructive plastic surgery is to correct cosmetic or functional abnormalities that result from a birth defect or injury.
 The primary goal of many reconstructive procedures is to restore physical function and comfort.
 At the same time, the reconstruction of an area of the body or face can also improve your appearance and, subsequently, your self-confidence.
 To be a good candidate for plastic surgery, it is necessary to be in good health.
-During your consultation with Dr. Bidic or Dr. Gundlapalli, you may be asked about your medical history, health, expectations, goals, and lifestyle.
+During your consultation with Dr. Bidic, Dr. Gundlapalli or Dr. Sheck, you may be asked about your medical history, health, expectations, goals, and lifestyle.
 Through meaningful conversation about your case, you and your doctor can determine the next best step in addressing the effects of your congenital or accidental deformity.

 How Do I Know Which Reconstructive Procedure is Best for Me?

 Reconstructive plastic surgery procedures are unique to each patient.
 You will come to know which process is ideal for you by talking to one of our experienced plastic surgeons.
 Dr. Bidic, Dr. Gundlapalli and Dr. Sheck are trained in the most advanced plastic surgery techniques, including microsurgery.
 They have performed numerous procedures to repair facial, breast, and body defects caused by injury, infection, and many other factors.
 During your consultation and examination of your area of focus, you will learn about the techniques that can be used to achieve optimal tissue repair, contouring, and more.